ipdk-io/networking-recipe/docs/guides/deps/building-acc-stratum-deps.md

 ## 2. Preparing the System

-There a couple of things to do before you build the dependencies.
+There are a couple of things to do before you build the dependencies:

 - Install CMake 3.15 or above.